thepassle/passle-courses/README.md

 ## Conclusion

 Working with Astro SSR has a been a blast.
 Being mostly a frontend developer, it was nice to get out of my comfort zone a little bit and do more server-side work.
 As an added nice result, I found that I barely ended up using any client side JS for the most part of the site, but just HTML and CSS.
 Obviously the interactive editor uses some client side JS, but thats only a small part of the application.
 Additionally, Astro SSR was very straightforward to pick up, start using, and be productive with.
-Would absolutely recommend.
+Before I realized it, I had half the course selling site put together, and I'm really glad that I did.

+Currently the project is a **minimum** viable product, and all the features (like recurring payments, etc) are actually functional — not 'faked', but I'll be working more on it over time to polish it, improve styling, and add more features.
+Trying out Astro SSR was just the push I needed to get started on building it, however.

 ## Astro 1.0 Hackathon